 Using a lead capture form before you show the results to a quiz, personality test or poll is a great way to get leads and grow your email list.

-However, sometimes you need data from your users – and you want to make sure the data is in the right format for processing:
+Sometimes you need your users’ quiz data is in the right format for processing.

 - Make sure a street address contains a number